- Engineered Wood

 a.
 Glazed Ceramic

 Glazed ceramic tiles have a glossy coating that gets applied before they fire the file.
-This creates a glass-like finish and makes them easy to maintain.
+This creates a glass-like finish on the floor tile and makes it an easy flooring type to maintain.

 b.
 Quarry Tile

-If you don’t care for the shiny look, quarry tile might be the right choice for you.
+If you want a tile floor, but don’t care for the shiny look, quarry tile might be the right choice for you.
 These are unglazed tiles that get their color from pigments added directly to the clay mixture.

 Quarry tiles usually have a slightly rough texture and provide more resistance against slips and falls when they are wet than glazed tiles.